al3gzy/boltzmann_financial_markets/README.md

 ## Results
 The Boltzmann distribution model shows a promising fit to actual market fluctuations, with a significant correlation in various asset classes.
 The results suggest that market behavior, at least to some degree, can be modeled using principles from statistical physics.
 However, the model has limitations, especially in markets influenced by complex external factors.

-## Conclusion
-The Boltzmann distribution offers an innovative approach to modeling financial markets.
-Although it does not perfectly predict market behavior, the results are promising and suggest further research is needed.